 Though Las Coloradas in the Yucatan Peninsula is Mexico’s most famous pink lake – there is another, off the beaten lake called Laguna Rosada (Pink Lagoon).
 It is also much easier to access than Las Coloradas, located just 45-minutes from one of Mexico’s top travel destinations, the colonial city of Merida.

-To see the pink lakes in all their brightly-colored glory, you must visit Laguna Rosada on a very sunny day.
+To see the pink lakes in their brightly-colored glory, you must visit Laguna Rosada on a very sunny day.
 Luckily, the Yucatan Peninsula, located in the tropics, has many sunny days – but on cloudy days, the water won’t show pink at all.

-By Travel Mexico Solo
+Recommended by Travel Mexico Solo

 Las Coloradas, Yucatan

-By Tales of a Backpacker
+Recommended by Tales of a Backpacker

 Want more inspiration?